ALexeyP0708/developer_cv/README.md

 С 04.2011 - 06.2011 - private activity (traveling brigade) for the installation of the installation of 3G cellular communication equipment of the MEGAFON OJSC network.
  on 2012 - Tired of working as a simple worker with the position of an engineer.

-**in service of programming **:
+**In service of programming**

 02.2019 - 1 month - PHP programmer (Individual entrepreneur  Malygin I.Yu. - dismissed of his own free will - In fact, the Entrepreneur was not doing well )
 с 09.2019 - 02.2020 - Software engineer (Marketing Technologies LLC - dismissed on its own - in fact, incompetence / unprofessionalism / disorganization of the team lead).

 <br/>

 <div align="right">
 	<a href="https://github.com/ALexeyP0708">© AlexeyP0708</a>
 </div>